seanmtracey/CineList-API/README.md

 Cinema information is parsed from [FindAnyFilm.com](http://www.findanyfilm.com/).
 CineList returns cinema listings based on a information from these two sources.

+## Why?
+Cinema listing websites suck, so I made CineList to fix that.
+CineList needed an API, so I built a service that could figure out locations, get nearby cinemas and get the times for films showing at those cinemas.

 ## Building + Running

 1. Clone this repo